 3. Blogging is Cornerstone or Pillar Content

-It’s often hard to come up with enough content to reach out to people with.
+It’s often hard to come up with enough content to reach out to people.
 You can’t only reach out to people and say, “Hey, want to buy a home?”
 People don’t buy and sell homes all the time and they certainly don’t like hearing sales messages all the time either, but they do still need to hear from you so that when they (or a friend or family member) are ready to buy or sell, you’re at the forefront of their minds.

 But it’s freaking hard to create tons of content to share on a consistent basis.
 (Even for us, I assure you.)
 But blogging can actually help with this problem—a blog post is a great piece of cornerstone or pillar content.
-This means that it can give you many other pieces of micro content.
+This means that it can give you many other pieces of micro-content.

 This also saves you time in the long run.
 Coming up with social media posts and video topics takes a lot of time.
 With one larger piece of content, the research has already been done.
 All you have to do is re-use it.

-- Post about topics that are thorough enough to create micro content from them.
+- Post about topics that are thorough enough to create micro-content from them.

 - Create a content calendar to make sure you’re getting enough pieces out of each blog post.

-- Learn about creating good video.
+- Learn about creating great videos.